Frequently Asked Questions

 We’d like to think so!
 But we know we’re not the perfect fit for everyone.
 Our tours are:

-Run at a leisurely pace (around 15 mph)
+Run at a leisurely pace (around 15 mph).
+We stop a lot for wildlife.

 We’re a great match for nature lovers, birders, and guests who appreciate the unpredictability of nature.